CZ-NIC/knot/doc/configuration.rst

   has no default value.

 ZSK lifetime
-  Interval after which the ZSK rollover will be initiated.
+  Period between ZSK publication and the next rollover initiation.
 The default value is 30 days.

 RRSIG lifetime
-  Lifetime of newly issued signatures.
+  Validity period of newly issued signatures.
 The default value is 14 days.

 RRSIG refresh
   Specifies how long before a signature expiration the signature will be